Monicax24/BingDaily/backend/README.md

     "caption": string,
     "timePosted": string, // will follow YYYY-DD-MMTHH:MM:SS (ISO 8601)
-    "image": string // will be URL to s3 object
+    "imageUrl": string // will be URL to s3 object
 }
 ```